CasparCG/media-scanner/README.md

 License
 -------

-CasparCG Media-Scanner is distributed under the GNU General Public License GPLv3 or higher, see [LICENSE](LICENSE.md) for details.
+CasparCG Media-Scanner is distributed under the GNU Lesser General Public License LGPLv3 or higher, see [LICENSE](LICENSE) for details.

 More information is available at http://casparcg.com/